michael2012z/BitBible/markdown/KJV/files/Num.md

 10. And Balaam said unto God, Balak the son of Zippor, king of Moab, hath sent unto me, saying,

-11. Behold, there is a people come out of Egypt, which covereth the face of the earth: come now, curse me them; peradventure I shall be able to overcome them, and drive them out.I shall…: Heb.
-I shall prevail in fighting against him
+11. Behold, there is a people come out of Egypt, which covereth the face of the earth: come now, curse me them; peradventure I shall be able to overcome them, and drive them out.

 12. And God said unto Balaam, Thou shalt not go with them; thou shalt not curse the people: for they are blessed.